qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

     // type prefix or suffix
     public typeMarker;
     // An LES parser is allowed to keep all values in string form,
-    // but if the type marker is known to be numeric or if it was
+    // but if the type marker is known to be numeric, it is acceptable
-    // written as a numeric literal, it is acceptable to parse it
-    // into a number and store that here instead. public value;
+    // to parse it into a number and store that here instead. public value;
 };
 ~~~

 A custom literal need not keep track of whether the literal was originally written as a number or as a string, because numeric and string literals are equivalent.
 The string `u"0x12345"` is an acceptable way to express the number `0x12345u`, while the number  number `1234.5` is equivalent to the string `number"1234.5"` (i.e. `number` is the default suffix for numbers if one is not present).
-Finally, an unknown `@@` literal like `@@hello-world!` can be expressed as the string `` `@@`"hello-world!"`` (a type prefix/suffix can be any identifier including a backquoted one.)
+Finally, an unknown `@@` literal like `@@hello-world!` can be expressed as the string `` `@@`"hello-world!"`` (a type prefix/suffix can be any identifier including a backquoted one; in this case, the type prefix is the backquoted identifier `@@`.)

 While the printer is always allowed to print a literal back out in the form of a string, for readability it is recommended to print it as a numeric literal if the literal is "known" to be a number (e.g. the type marker is recognized as numeric or the LES implementation tracks number-ness.
 Just be careful not make invalid output by miscategorizing a string as a number; I can imagine security risks from such a mistake.)